 Harvest of the University Press (autumn 2019)

 Universities all over the world publish academic monographs and scientific journals on the Low Countries.
-In this article we present you a selection of recent university press publications in English.
+In this article, we present you with a selection of recent university press publications in English.

 Rereading Huizinga - Autumn of the Middle Ages, a Century Later

 Peter Arnade, Martha Howell, Anton van der Lem